MishaPrigara/hym-auturismo/readme.md

  (server sends player his parameters but not player determines them himself)

 BUGS
-1) IF STOROZH LEAVES = ALL PLAYERS STUCK
+1) IF STOROZH LEAVES = ALL PLAYERS STUCK [FIXED]

 TODO
-1) REALIZE GAMESTATE ARRAY TO EASILY SEND TO CLIENTS AN INFORMATION ABOUT GAME STATE ...
+1) REALIZE GAMESTATE ARRAY TO EASILY SEND TO CLIENTS AN INFORMATION ABOUT GAME STATE [DONE 1/2] ...

-1.5) PUT THE GAME ONTO SERVER (MAKE SERVER WORK STABLE WITHOUT RANDOM BUGS)
+1.5) PUT THE GAME ONTO SERVER (MAKE SERVER WORK STABLE WITHOUT RANDOM BUGS) [DONE 1/2]
 2) REALIZE SPAWN KEYS RANDOMLY ON THE MAP AND SPAWN RANDOMLY A DOOR ...

 3) ADD NEW LEVELS

-/---OUTDATED---/

 commit notes (02.11.18):
 -almost fully rewritten server.js